karkipy/diwo/README.md

 - automation : add a callback to internet connection
 - globalSave: the commands are being saved in a txt file and will show up in the folder need to make it a globalStore
+- parser: a string parser to add command with quoatiation currently is used as \"some \"

 ## Output